-CITY PLACE COMMUNITY DEVELOPMENT DISTRICT CITY OF WEST PALM BEACH, FLORIDA

-RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2022
+CITY PLACE COMMUNITY DEVELOPMENT DISTRICT CITY OF WEST PALM BEACH, FLORIDA RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2024

-Net change in fund balances - total governmental funds \$ (423,343) Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures, However, in the statement of activities, the cost of those assets is are eliminated and capitalized as capital assets.
-406,634 Depreciation on capital assets is not recognized in the governmental fund statement but is reported as an expense in the statement of activities.
-(1,396,827) Repayment of long-term liabilities are reported as expenditures in the governmental fund statement but such repayments reduce liabilities in the statement of net position and are eliminated in the statement of activities.
-3,360,000 Capital appreciation bonds include bond accretion which is shown on the government wide statements but not on the fund financial statements.
+Net change in fund balances - total governmental funds \$ 920,873 Amounts reported for governmental activities in the statement of activities are different because: Depreciation on capital assets is not recognized in the governmental fund statement but is reported as an expense in the statement of activities.
+(11,301) Repayment of long-term liabilities are reported as expenditures in the governmental fund statement but such repayments reduce liabilities in the statement of net position and are eliminated in the statement of activities.
+3,710,000 Capital appreciation bonds include bond accretion which is shown on the government wide statements but not on the fund financial statements.
 (1,808,192) Amortization of deferred outflows/inflows of resources is not recognized in the governmental fund financial statements, but is reported as an expense in the statement of activities.
 (90,331) Amortization of Bond premiums is not recognized in the governmental fund financial statements, but is reported as a reduction of interest expense in the statement of activities.
 288,301 The change in accrued interest on long-term liabilities between the current and prior fiscal years is recorded in the statement of activities, but not in the governmental fund financial statements.
-70,000 Change in net position of governmental activities \$ 406,242
+77,292 Change in net position of governmental activities \$ 3,086,642